CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Problem Formulation

+Starting from the leaves, the conventional version of the SMT is constructed by recursively hashing the concatenation of hash strings of two adjacent elements ultimately culminating in the root element.
 Unlike conventional Sparse Merkle Trees (SMTs), which recursively concatenate and hash child nodes, the \emph{computational} variant performs a reduction operation at each recursion level.
 Specifically, we view the global aggregation function $\mathcal{A}^s$ as a recursive composition of local reduction functions $\mathcal{A}^{l}(\cdot;\theta_{\mathcal{A}^l})$, where each $\mathcal{A}^{l}$ combines the aggregated values of two child nodes into a higher-level representation as denoted in Equation \eqref{eq:a_rec}.

 This recursive construction yields a \emph{Computational Sparse Merkle Tree (CSMT)}, formally defined in Definition~\ref{def:csmt}, for a given user identity set $U$ and their corresponding salted leaf transform set $\Delta^{\mathcal{L}^s}_U$.
 The relations contained in Definition \ref{def:csmt} is illustrated in Figure \ref{fig:csmt_leaf} using three leaf nodes.